armory/docs/content/en/docs/installation/guide/install-on-aws.md

 ---
-title: Installing Armory in Amazon Web Services
+title: Installing the Armory Enterprise Platform for Spinnaker in Amazon Web Services
 linkTitle: "Install in AWS"
 weight: 4
 aliases: